arkency/posts/posts/2018-02-28-how-to-use-algolia-without-coupling-to-activerecord-base.md

     end
 ```

+That's the 1st step to decoupling this code from ActiveRecord.

 ### Integrate using domain events and handlers

 Now we need something to use instead of ActiveRecord callbacks to trigger indexing of our records.